-All my parts still aren't listed on BGG, but they are all organized in baggies, baggies into alphabetized tubs in a dedicated bookcase.
+All my "spare" parts still aren't listed on BGG, but they are all organized in baggies, baggies into alphabetized tubs in a dedicated bookcase.
 I've put back together the art studio in which this mess resides.
 Be aware that I am not prompt.
 Sometimes I only mail once a month.

 Game Rescue: Most of the parts I have for trade are not listed in my collection - and not all of them are listed on the amazing Thrift Guild's 2013-2014 Spare Parts Geeklist.
 If you are asking for parts, check both lists and tell me everything you can use.
 Most parts, in small quantities are free.
 I'm blessed with a nearby Goodwill Outlet that sells everything by the pound.
 I anticipate my supply to continue to grow until there are tunnels through the stacked bits.
-Because of the number of requests I'm filling, I do ask for reimbursement of postage and padded envelopes.
+Because of the number of requests I'm filling, I must ask for reimbursement of postage and padded envelopes.

 Trades: I LOVE TO TRADE, but I prefer to do multiples or no-ship trades to keep postage per game reasonable.
 Local trades are best, and I check for trades on my route when I travel.
 I'm open to a sale of anything for trade.

 Me & Games: Austin is blessed with many game stores and many boardgame Meetup groups.
 I play several times per week.
 I am always on the lookout for designers and creative types to play with.
 And would love to have some players my age in my gaming circle.
 With game thrifting, parts fulfillment, BGG, game design, and game pimping I spend time on this hobby every day unless I'm traveling.
 That's possible because I was lucky enough to sell my business at 50 and have not worked since.